Palmetto (train): Equipment

-Most Palmetto trains consist of six cars hauled by a locomotive.

-The passenger cars are from the Amfleet series.
-Most trains include an Amfleet club car which has a combination of Business Class seating with a Café (food service/lounge) and four Coach Class cars.
-The train also carries a Viewliner series baggage car for checked baggage service.
+A typical Palmetto consists of a locomotive, a Viewliner baggage car, an Amfleet club car (with 1×2 Business Class seating, a food service area, and four or five Amfleet coaches.
 Unlike most Amtrak long-distance trains, the Palmetto does not carry sleeping cars or a dining car, which were removed from the train in 2002.

-Between Savannah and Washington, trains are pulled by a GE Genesis or Siemens Charger diesel locomotive at speeds up to 110 mph.
-(Amtrak began replacing the older P40DC and P42DC locomotives with the Chargers in 2023).
-Between New York and Washington, the service operates over the Northeast Corridor which has overhead electric wires and trains are pulled by Siemens ACS-64 electric locomotives at speeds up to 125 mph.
+Between Savannah and Washington, trains are pulled by a GE Genesis or Siemens Charger diesel locomotive at speeds up to 79 mph.
+Between Washington and New York, the service operates over the Northeast Corridor which has overhead electric lines and trains are pulled by Siemens ACS-64 electric locomotives at speeds up to 125 mph.

-In the coming years all equipment will be replaced with Amtrak Airo trainsets, the railroad's branding of its combination of Siemens Venture passenger cars and a Siemens Charger diesel-electric locomotive.
-The trainsets for the Palmetto will have six passenger cars, which will include a food service area and a mix of 2x2 Coach Class and 2x1 Business Class seating.
-The car closest to the locomotive will be a specialized "Auxiliary Power Vehicle" which will include a pantograph to collect power from overhead lines and will feed it to four traction motors in the car, and via a DC link cable, to the four traction motors in the locomotive.
-The arrangement will offer a near seamless transition between power sources at Washington, a process that currently requires a time-consuming locomotive change.
+By 2031, the train's existing equipment is expected to be replaced by Amtrak Airo trainsets, Amtrak's branding for trainsets combining Siemens Venture passenger cars with a Siemens Charger diesel-electric locomotive.
+The Palmetto trainsets will include six passenger cars with a food service area and a mix of 2×2 Coach Class and 1×2 Business Class seating.
+The car nearest the locomotive will be an "Auxiliary Power Vehicle" (APV) equipped with a pantograph to draw power from overhead lines and supply electricity to four electric traction motors in the APV and four in the locomotive.
+The design is intended to allow near-seamless transitions between diesel and electric operation, eliminating the need for a time-consuming locomotive change in Washington.